Freestyle SVG Exporter¶

 Because the representation of Freestyle strokes and SVG path objects is fundamentally different, a one-on-one translation between Freestyle and SVG is not possible.
 The main shortcoming of SVG compared to Freestyle is that Freestyle defines style per-point, where SVG defines it per-path.
 This means that Freestyle can produce much more complex results that are impossible to achieve in SVG.

-There are extended options for the exporter, located at the specific panels of the Freestyle renderer at the View Layers tab of the Properties editor.
+There are extended options for the exporter, located at the specific panels of the Freestyle renderer at the View Layers tab of the Properties.
 Those options are located at the Freestyle Line Style SVG Export panel, at the bottom of the tab.

 The properties (no modifiers applied) that can be exported are: